-When we receive the enrollment information within 30 days of the date of the medical child support order, coverage for an otherwise eligible child that is required under the order will become effective on the date of the order.
-Otherwise, coverage will become effective on the first of the month following the date we receive the completed enrollment information.
-The enrollment information may be submitted by the subscriber, the child's custodial parent, a state agency administering Medicaid or the state child support enforcement agency.
+When we receive the completed enrollment application within 60 days of the date of the medical child support order, coverage for an otherwise eligible child that is required under the order will become effective on the date of the order.
+Otherwise, coverage will become effective on the first of the month following the date we receive the application for coverage.
+The enrollment application may be submitted by the subscriber, the child's custodial parent, a state agency administering Medicaid or the state child support enforcement agency.
 Contact your Group for detailed procedures.